-Before the Chinese art songs based on Mao Zedong's poetry were created , Mao Zedong's poetry were already familiar to the general public and soldiers, which laid a broad mass foundation for the creation and dissemination of Chinese art songs based on Mao Zedong's poetry: Under the guidance of Mao Zedong's 两个批示 two instructions, the slogan of three transformations was put forward, which had an important influence on the formation of "mass character" in Chinese art songs based on Mao Zedong's poetry : The mass song style created by revolutionary musicians represented by Nie Er and Xian Xinghai also had a certain influence on Chinese art songs based on Mao Zedong's poetry: Many composers of Chinese art songs based on Mao Zedong 's poetry were military composers , such as Li Jiefu and Lu Zulong.
+Before the Chinese art songs based on Mao Zedong's poetry were created , Mao Zedong's poetry were already familiar to the general public and soldiers, which laid a broad mass foundation for the creation and dissemination of Chinese art songs based on Mao Zedong's poetry: Under the guidance of Mao Zedong's 两个批示 two instructions, the slogan of three transformations was put forward, which had an important influence on the formation of "mass character" in Chinese art songs based on Mao Zedong's poetry: The mass song style created by revolutionary musicians represented by Nie Er and Xian Xinghai also had a certain influence on Chinese art songs based on Mao Zedong's poetry: Many composers of Chinese art songs based on Mao Zedong 's poetry were military composers , such as Li Jiefu and Lu Zulong.
 Their revolutionary struggle experience and deep understanding of military life laid a solid foundation for the mass character of the musical style of Chinese art songs based on Mao Zedong 's poetry .
-In the era of war and 以阶级斗争为纲 taking class struggle as the key link, the mass nature of Chinese art songs based on Mao Zedong's poetry were formation for the mass song based on Mao Zedong's poetry into music at the speed and style of a march, and the form structure of the whole score made the poetry more concise and easy to remember and sing.
+In the era of war and 以阶级斗争为纲 taking class struggle as the key link, the mass nature of Chinese art songs based on Mao Zedong's poetry was reflected in the use of a song form that was easily accepted by the majority of soldiers and the masses as an important composing technique, that is, composing Mao Zedong's poetry into music at the speed and style of a march, and the form structure of the whole score made the poetry more concise and easy to remember and sing.